elainecazetta/pands-project/README.md

 ## About the project:

 This project was developed as part of the *Programming and Scripting* module.
-It aims to analize the famous [Fisher's Iris Dataset](https://archive.ics.uci.edu/dataset/53/iris)[1], apply basic data processing and visualization techniques, and present meaningful insights using Python.
+It aims to analyze the famous [Fisher's Iris Dataset](https://archive.ics.uci.edu/dataset/53/iris)[1], apply basic data processing and visualization techniques, and present meaningful insights using Python.

 ---